Ipswich Blackfriars: Development

 Among the names of principal benefactors, which Weever derived from the friars' calendar or martyrology, stood notably Roger Bigod, Earl Marshal, probably referring to the 5th Earl of Norfolk (died 1306).
 That of Sir Robert de Ufford, Earl of Suffolk (1298–1369), calls to mind the Ufford burials and the Despencer associations at the Ipswich Greyfriars.
 Sir Richard and Lady Margaret Plays (de Playz, or de Plais) were possibly that 4th Baron de Plaiz (c.1323-1360) of Chelsworth, Suffolk (heir to John de Lancastria) and his wife Margaret, of Weeting Castle in Norfolk, of the founding family of Bromehill Priory of Austin canons, where Sir John de Sutton (another Blackfriars benefactor) succeeded Sir Richard de Playz as patron of the parish advowson.
 Their granddaughter Margaret married that Sir John Howard who is also named among the benefactors of Blackfriars by Taylor.
 These were patrons of the late 14th century.

 Weever mentions the burial of Adam de Brandeston at Blackfriars, who was sometime M.P. and deputy butler of Ipswich, but was outlawed for felony.
 His will requesting burial at the friars preachers was proved in December 1362.
 Gilbert Boulge ("Roulge"), an Ipswich wool merchant buried here, held a fourth part of a knight's fee in Debach in 1380.

-Excavation in the friary cemetery revealed about 250 burials, including a man's skeleton from which the right hand had been severed, the wound having healed in his lifetime.
+Excavation in the priory cemetery revealed about 250 burials, including a man's skeleton from which the right hand had been severed, the wound having healed in his lifetime.
 The form of the injury indicated violent assault rather than a surgical or judicial amputation, and the victim had sustained other fractures.
 The unusual pathology suggested identification with Richard de Holebrok, of Tattingstone near Ipswich: in 1327 Richard was attacked at Tattingstone by a large mob led by Benedict, John and William de Braham, who tied him to a tree and cut off his hand.
 Dame Alice de Holebrok, widow of Sir John, was among the burials observed by Weever at the Ipswich Greyfriars, and should be of this Tattingstone family.
 Later a Holebrok married a Fastolf: John and Agnes Fastolf, who had tombs at Blackfriars, were probably among the Holebrok descendants who succeeded to their manors at Bentley and Holbrook.

 In around 1389 or 1391 it is recorded that a Provincial chapter was celebrated at Ipswich Blackfriars (probably one of many).
 Not long afterwards a disagreement arose as to who was the rightful prior.
 In 1397 the Master-general declared in favour of F. John de Stanton (and against F. William), at the same time assigning F. John Sygar as lector, and making other arrangements.